collapsed-stacks/startups/questions/866/idea-to-app-where-to-go-for-help.md

 - tagged: `tech-company`, `website`, `pitch`
 - score: 4

-<p>I have an idea for a website app that wouldn't necessarily make money but might make waves.
+I have an idea for a website app that wouldn't necessarily make money but might make waves.
 How can I find developers and analysts interested in creating cool things so I can pitch my idea to them and find some partners?
-I only have enough skills to make a basic version and not the nice looking, fully functioning thing we'd want.</p>
+I only have enough skills to make a basic version and not the nice looking, fully functioning thing we'd want.

 ## Answer 867